 (b) the Authority has approved the standard form contract under which the applicant or proposed transferee will supply gas to customers pursuant to the licence.

-[Section 11WE inserted by No. 53 of 2003 s.
+[Section 11WE inserted: No. 53 of 2003 s.
 28.]

 11WF.
 Approval of standard form contract